Reflection positivity and invertible topological phases: Fermionic theories with scalar internal symmetry group

 \section{Fermionic theories with scalar internal symmetry group}

 In this section we apply Theorem~\ref{thm:110} to some basic symmetry groups, namely those whose subgroup~$K$ of internal symmetries is the group ~$O_1, U_1, Sp_1$ of unit norm elements in the normed division algebras~$\RR, \CC, \HH$, respectively.
 (We use the names $\pmo, \TT, SU_2$ for these three groups.)
-The internal symmetry group~$K=\TT$ is the basic charge symmetry of electromagnetism; in quantum mechanical models the presence of a so-called particle-hole symmetry ``breaks''\footnote{We do not have any fundamental understanding of this mechanism, especially the appearance of~$SU_2$, and simply offer it as a storyline in relativistic theory which matches the condensed matter literature.} it to either~$K=\pmo$ or $K=SU_2$.
+The internal symmetry group~$K=\TT$ is the basic charge symmetry of electromagnetism; in quantum mechanical models the presence of a so-called particle-hole symmetry ``breaks''\footnote{We do not have any fundamental understanding of this mechanism, especially the appearance of~$SU_2$.
+In \S\ref{subsec:8.1} we simply offer it as a storyline in relativistic theory that matches the condensed matter literature.} it to either~$K=\pmo$ or $K=SU_2$.
 In~\S\ref{subsec:8.1} we classify the possible symmetry groups~$H_n$ with these internal symmetries, and restricting to fermionic symmetry groups we recover the 10-fold way; see Tables~\eqref{eq:101} and~\eqref{eq:100}.
 (Wang-Senthil~\cite{WS} list many of these groups---in a nonrelativistic form~\eqref{eq:152}, \eqref{eq:153}---and the corresponding ``Cartan label''.
 Metlitski~\cite{M} introduces the group~$\Pcp$, which provided guidance for our treatment here.
 This twisted form of~$\Pin^c$ also appears implicitly in~\cite[\S A.4]{SeWi}.)
 Lemma~\ref{thm:90} relates the relativistic 10-fold way to the 10~real and complex Clifford algebras, thus providing a link to other 10-fold ways.
-In~\S\ref{subsec:8.4} we sketch two ways in which a theory of free fermions in Minkowski spacetime gives rise to a deformation class of reflection positive invertible topological field theories.
-If one begins with an $(n-1)$-dimensional free fermion theory, then there is an associated $n$-dimensional invertible anomaly theory; if the original free fermion theory admits a mass term, then the anomaly is trivial.
-In this paper we do not attempt a complete treatment, so state the main result as a conjecture, Conjecture~\ref{thm:124}.
-It expresses the deformation class of the anomaly theory as a composition of a twisted Atiyah-Bott-Shapiro map and a map obtained by the Anderson self-duality of $K$-theory.
-This $K$-theory interpretation depends on Lemma~\ref{thm:119}, which expresses the existence of a mass in terms of Clifford algebras.
-The second scenario is to begin with a massive free fermion theory in $n$~dimensions, as we sketch in~\S\ref{subsubsec:8.4.6}.
-We carry out computations in low dimensions in~\S\ref{subsec:8.2}.
-For each of the 10~electron symmetry groups we list the groups of deformation classes of reflection positive invertible topological theories and compute the map from free fermions to it.
-There is no further physical reasoning; we compute directly from the results in Theorem~\ref{thm:110} and Conjecture~\ref{thm:124}.
-The techniques are from stable homotopy theory, and in the next section we give some details to illustrate how the computations are made.
-As discussed in~\S\ref{sec:1} these classification results apply to invertible topological phases of condensed matter systems, often called SPT phases.
-The fermionic symmetry groups with~$K=\TT$ pertain to \emph{topological insulators}; those with $K=\pmo$ and $K=SU_2$ pertain to \emph{topological superconductors}.